2026-27 Course Catalog

 Photography I

 Photographs are a part of our daily lives.
-In this year-long, introductory course, we will slow down and learn to think about photographic style and how images can work together to communicate an idea.
-We will explore the work of different people who use photography, and we will make photographs of our own.
+In this yearlong, introductory course, we will slow down and learn to think about photographic style and how images can work together to communicate an idea.
+We explore the work of people who use photography, and we make photographs of our own.
 Techniques we will explore include creating images with and without a camera, ink-jet printing, and chemical processes in a darkroom.
 After trying different techniques, students will be able to work on projects of their own design.
-We will work together to create community and conversations about photography where we help one another and develop our own voices.
+We will work together to create community and conversations about photography, and we will help one another and develop our own voices.

 Grade Level: 9-12